 (6) Where the applicant is a person to whom this regulation applies, the fee payable under Schedule 2 item 4(c) is to be calculated as if “the fee under paragraph (b)” referred to the fee under Schedule 2 item 4(b) as reduced under subregulation (5).

+[Regulation 44 amended in Gazette 10 Jun 2008 p.
+2457.]

 45. Fee exemption for motorised wheelchairs

-A fee is not payable for the grant or renewal of a driver’s licence if the Director General is satisfied that the driver’s licence is granted in respect of, and limited to, the driving of a motorised wheelchair as defined in the Road Traffic (Licensing) Regulations 1975.
+A fee is not payable for the grant, whether by way of renewal or otherwise, of a driver’s licence if the Director General is satisfied that the driver’s licence is granted in respect of, and limited to, the driving of a motorised wheelchair as defined in the Road Traffic (Licensing) Regulations 1975.

+[Regulation 45 amended in Gazette 10 Jun 2008 p.
+2457.]

 46. Refund of fees in particular cases

-(1) The Director General may, in a particular case, refund all or part of any fee paid for the grant or renewal of a driver’s licence if, in the Director General’s opinion, it is just and convenient to give such a refund.
+(1) The Director General may, in a particular case, refund all or part of any fee paid for the grant, whether by way of renewal or otherwise, of a driver’s licence if, in the Director General’s opinion, it is just and convenient to give such a refund.

 (2) The Director General must not give a refund under this regulation in respect of any period that is less than 1 year.